Skip to content

 // Dynamic values - converted to CEL

-ready: resources.deployment.status.readyReplicas > 0,
+ready: deployment.status.readyReplicas > 0,

 Limitations